Present Continuous

 Use these words to answer:

-She is book right a reading now
+She is book a reading right now

 10%